TheColorPlum/IBOB/docs/project-setup.md

 ```

 This will install the npm dependencies required for the project, set up the database, and run our tests to ensure that everything is working.

-> Note: We have not implemented the app tests, so when you run this script, you will get an error saying there are no tests for this part.
-You can ignore this error.

 **You should be all set!** See the [Frontend](frontend.md) and [Backend](backend.md) sections for details on how the project is built and how to work on it.